 A striking example of this is found in the second Apostolic reading of today's Mass, taken from the Blessed Apostle Paul's Second Epistle to Timothy.
 Timothy was a close friend of Paul's who had traveled with the Apostle on his first missionary journey and had even been arrested with him, so they were old cell mates.
 When Paul established the Church in Ephesus, he made Timothy the bishop there; but, Timothy was very young, perhaps too young to have been made a bishop, and the people there rejected him; so, Paul wrote this letter to encourage him.
 It's Paul's last letter; in fact, he's under arrest again when he writes it.
 He writes it in transit as he's being taken to Rome to be tried for treason, so he knows that he will soon be dead, and the subject of his own eternal judgment is on his mind.
-His advice to Timothy is practical enough, encouraging him to plod along with his priestly duties and embrace his suffering as participation in Christ's, but it causes him to reflect on his own imminent death, and these are the reflections which are prescient for us as we celebrate the feast of the Apostles.
+His advice to Timothy is practical enough, encouraging him to plod along with his priestly duties and embrace his suffering as participation in Christ's, but it causes him to reflect on his own imminent death, which gives him the ability to put all the difficulties of the Church—as well as his own—in perspective: things may seem bad, but God has His purposes.
 I give you Msgr.
 Knox's translation because it is so clear and expressive:

 It is for thee to be on the watch, to accept every hardship, to employ thyself in preaching the gospel, and perform every duty of thy office, keeping a sober mind.
 As for me, my blood already flows in sacrifice; the time has nearly come when I can go free.
 I have fought the good fight; I have finished the race; I have redeemed my pledge; I look forward to the prize that is waiting for me, the prize I have earned.
 The Lord, the judge whose award never goes amiss, will grant it to me when that day comes; to me, yes, and all those who have learned to welcome his appearing (II Tim.
 4: 5-8 Knox).